-^{} Greater than 100%
+\ Greater than 100%

 Our research and development expenses consist primarily of external manufacturing costs, in-vivo research studies and clinical trials performed by contract research organizations, clinical and regulatory consultants, personnel related expenses, facility related expenses and laboratory supplies related to conducting research and development activities.
-Research and development expenses were \$53.6 million for the three months ended March 31, 2024, compared with \$51.8 million in the comparable period last year, primarily reflecting increased BARDA related expenses of \$3.0 million, increased early-stage programs expenses of \$2.7 million, increased personnel expenses of \$2.2 million and increased facilities and equipment expenses of \$1.4 million.
-The increases were offset by a \$3.5 million decrease in discovery technologies expenses, a \$2.1 million decrease in COVID expenses primarily caused by fewer contract manufacturing costs and a \$1.9 million decrease in OTC expenses.
-We expect that our research and development efforts and associated costs will increase and continue to be substantial over the next several years as our pipeline progresses.
+Research and development expenses were \$39.1 million for the three months ended September 30, 2023.
+The decrease was due to high manufacturing expenses in 2023 for Meiji supply batches and other clinical trial batches which were not incurred in 2024.
+The decrease was also due to lower facilities and equipment expenses in 2024.
+This was offset by an increase in clinical trial related expenses.
+Research and development expenses for the nine months ended September 30, 2024 were \$151.4 million compared with \$155.5 million for the nine months ended September 30, 2023.
+The decrease was due to lower manufacturing expenses in 2023 for Meiji supply batches and other clinical trial batches which were not incurred in 2024.
+Additionally, there was a decrease in consulting expenses as well as facilities and equipment expenses in 2024.
+This was offset by increased clinical related expenses for the COVID program and increased personnel related expenses in 2024.
+We expect that our research and development efforts and associated costs will continue to be substantial over the next several years as our pipeline progresses.

 Early-stage programs represent programs that are in the pre-clinical or Phase 1 clinical stage and may be partnered or unpartnered, including the LUNAR-CF and LUNAR-FLU programs.
-Discovery technologies represent our efforts to expand our product pipeline and are primarily related to pre-partnered studies and new capabilities assessment.
+Discovery technologies represent our efforts to expand our product pipeline and are primarily related to prepartnered studies and new capabilities assessment.
 For some of our programs, the activities are part of our collaborative and other relationships, and the expenses may be partially offset with funds that have been awarded to the Company.
 The expenses for early-stage programs and discovery technologies primarily consist of external manufacturing costs, lab supplies, equipment, and consulting and professional fees.
-Both early-stage programs and discovery technologies expenses are expected to steadily increase over the coming years.
+Early-stage programs and discovery technologies expenses are expected to steadily increase over the coming years.